 - Water and fertilize.
 Water the sod immediately after planting.
 Expect to water frequently but lightly while the sod establishes.
 Once roots have established, apply a starter fertilizer.

 For those with large lots: Homeowners with over an acre often turn to hydroseeding to plant grass across a large area.
-To hydroseed your lawn, expect to pay between 8 and 20 cents per square foot.
+The cost to hydroseed your lawn ranges between 8 and 20 cents per square foot.

 FAQ About Post-Construction Lawn Care

-Setting a completion goal of five years gives you time to evaluate and execute a comprehensive landscape plan (and pay for it as you go).
+Setting a completion goal of five years gives you time to evaluate and execute your landscape plan in phases (and pay for it as you go).
 There’s no rush to try and get your entire outdoor landscape completed all at once.
-The process of landscape development takes time.
+The landscape design process and installation take time.

 Landscape times depend on a few key factors: